jSkwarczek/jSkwarczek.github.io/README.md

 # HI!
 **My name is Jakub and I am**:
-* studying cybersecurity at AGH :mortar_board:
+* studying cybersecurity at AGH	🎓
-* interested in astronomy :comet:, programming :computer:, gaming :keyboard: and Linux/UNIX systems :penguin:
+* interested in astronomy ☄️, programming 🖥️, gaming ⌨️ and Linux/UNIX systems 🐧